danilo-dcs/lakehouse-R-package/README.md

-# Lakehouse App Python Lib
+# Lakehouse App - R Lib

 This R lib supports the access to the lakehouse app via R scripts